 However, depending on the provider, diverting all traffic through the DDoS mitigation provider’s cloud might add latency that is suboptimal for business-critical applications.
 Cloudflare is architected so that customers do not incur a latency penalty as a result of attacks — even for always-on deployments.
 Analyzing traffic at the edge is the only way to mitigate at scale without impacting performance.

 This is because ingesting traffic via Anycast ensures that traffic travels only to the nearest Cloudflare data center for inspection.
-With data centers in over 250 cities across more than 100 countries, it is likely to be a short distance.
+With data centers in hundreds of cities across more than 100 countries, it is likely to be a short distance.
 This eliminates the trombone effect.

 Cloudflare offers comprehensive network services to connect and protect on-premise, cloud-hosted, and hybrid enterprise networks.
 Cloudflare provides various connectivity and deployment options to suit customers’ unique architectures.

 Cloudflare Magic Transit is a cloud-native network security solution that uses the power of the Cloudflare global network to protect organizations against DDoS attacks.

 Magic Transit comes with a built-in network firewall that helps customers phase out on-premise firewalls and deploy network security as-a-service that scales.

 In addition to protecting and routing traffic for external-facing services of an enterprise (i.e. north-south Internet-routable traffic), customers can connect and protect east-west “intra-enterprise” internal traffic using Cloudflare Magic WAN.